PMI Removal Appraisal: How It Works

-Private mortgage insurance (PMI) is a monthly fee added to your mortgage payment when you put less than 20% down on a home purchase.
-It protects the lender — not you — and can add hundreds of dollars to your monthly payment.
-Once you've built sufficient equity, you can request its removal.
+Private mortgage insurance (PMI) is added to your monthly mortgage payment when you originally put less than 20% down.
+It protects your lender — not you — and can add hundreds of dollars to your monthly expenses.
+Once you've built sufficient equity through appreciation or payments, you can request its removal.

 How a PMI removal appraisal works

-Most lenders require that your loan-to-value (LTV) ratio be at or below 80% — meaning your home's current value must be at least 25% more than your remaining loan balance.
+Most lenders require that your loan-to-value (LTV) ratio be at or below 80% — meaning your home's current appraised value must be high enough relative to your remaining loan balance.
 If home values in your area have risen since you purchased, a current certified appraisal can demonstrate this to your lender and support your PMI cancellation request.

 Hudson Valuation Group provides USPAP-compliant PMI removal appraisals accepted by lenders throughout Contra Costa and Alameda County.